statbiophys/bnabs_prob/README.md

 Output files are exactly analogous with those of the `ig` annotation step.

-Finally, by means of IGoR, it is possible to evaluate recombination and evolution probabilities of bNAbs.
+Finally, by means of IGoR, it is possible to evaluate recombination and evolution probabilities of bNAbs, and correlate them with the neutralization score.
 Once chosen the desired model in the `config_igor.yaml` file (among the default IGoR ones or those inferred in the `ig` step on the three cohorts), the command:

 ```
 python3 launch_igor.py